autokey/autokey/AutoKey-beta-from-pip-in-Ubuntu-or-Kubuntu.md

 ### Install AutoKey
 The beta can coexist with your regular installation of AutoKey.
 In fact, adding the beta to a machine that already has AutoKey installed on it is a way to make sure the beta has all of its needed dependencies.

+🟥 **Important:** AutoKey and the AutoKey beta will share the configuration files in the `~/.local/bin/autokey` directory, so it's a good idea to back those up before experimenting with the beta.

 If you don't already have AutoKey installed:
 1. Install the GTK version by typing this command in a terminal window in any directory:\
 ```sudo apt install autokey-gtk```